Brinda777/music-app-mobile/README.md

 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

 ## **📩 Contact**
-For any queries, reach out via [your email/contact info].

 💙 **Happy Listening!** 🎶